-That crown goes to Ireland, whose prime minister Enda Kenny had to deny in March that St Patrick's Day was just an excuse to get pissed after Australian Prime Minister Tony Abbott went on about drinking Guinness on Ireland's alleged holy day.
+That crown goes to Ireland, whose prime minister Enda Kenny had to deny in March that St. Patrick's Day was just an excuse to get hammered after Australian Prime Minister Tony Abbott delivered an address where he talked about drinking Guinness on Ireland's alleged holy day.
 The survey found the Irish also had the highest rates of people needing emergency treatment after drinking, with nearly three in every 100 drinkers requiring a medic after a session.

 There have been many articles about booze Britain going to the dogs.
 But the golden era of British boozing was before 1600, during the Medieval era, when people had far more leisure time to get pissed on the endless stream of ale brewed in the local village.
 In around 1400, the British pub was born, allowing people to get steaming and fight each other closer to home, rather than having to walk to the other side of the village to have a beer and a punch-up.

 In 1870, the average person drank 23 pints of beer and one bottle of a spirit a month.
-Pubs became the centre of communities, de facto trade union HQs, labour exchanges and social security offices for local working class communities.
+Pubs became the centre of communities, de facto trade union HQs, labor exchanges, and social security offices for local working class communities.

-We're clearly not the best when it comes to drinking responsibly – one of every 100 people being hospitalised after drinking is never great – but figures suggest that binge drinking among Britain's young-adults is continuing to fall.
+We're clearly not the best when it comes to drinking responsibly—one of every 100 people being hospitalized after drinking is never great—but figures suggest that binge drinking among Britain's young adults is continuing to fall.
 So give it another 200 years and we might have reined it in enough to fall a few places in the global Bad Drinker rankings.

 To get instant, unbiased, and anonymous feedback on your drinking, visit drinksmeter.com